 These situations aren’t unusual for any growing business, but they do need to be addressed in a way that is seamless for the business or that at least doesn’t overly disrupt it.

 Is Hiring a New In-House Controller the Best Solution?

 The hiring process for any key position is never easy, and the Controllership is no exception.
 The Controller plays a central operational role not just for the accounting and finance teams but also for the company as a whole.
 For such a big job, it can take several months to identify qualified candidates, screen those candidates, make a selection, extend an offer and then allow the new candidate to make a smooth transition.

 If adequate time and care are not taken at each step, the hiring process may not result in securing the best candidate.
 The process can get rushed because the Controller function is crucial to providing timely operational results and other information to internal and external users.
 These urgent needs could create a rush to hire that overrides the desire to get the best candidate for the role.

-On-boarding management level employees like a Controller also requires an investment of management’s time and company resources.
-Discovering that you don’t have a good fit after the on-boarding processes has started wastes that time and can be extremely disruptive to your entire team.
+Onboarding management-level employees like a Controller also requires an investment of management’s time and company resources.
+Discovering that you don’t have a good fit after the onboarding processes wastes that time and can be extremely disruptive to your entire team.
 Beyond that, hiring a Controller may involve significant recruiting costs.
-Making a rushed decision can result in paying a non-refundable recruiting fee only to find out that the candidate you chose isn’t a good fit after all.
+Making a rushed decision can result in paying a non-refundable recruiting fee, only to find out that the candidate you chose isn’t a good fit after all.
 Unfortunately, the recruiting firm won’t always be able to find a qualified alternative, leaving you right back where you started.